fact-project/fact-tools/src/site/markdown/stdAnalysis/standardAnalysis.md

 - /default/data/extraction.xml: The number of cherenkov photons per pixel and their arrival time are extracted.
 Also the saturation handling is performed
 - /default/data/cleaning.xml: The TwoLevelTimeNeighbor cleaning is performed
 - /default/data/parameterCalc.xml: All source independent parameters are calculated (see list of parameters)
-- /default/data/sourceParameter.xml: All souce dependent parameters are calculated (see list of parameters)
+- /default/data/sourceParameter.xml: All source dependent parameters are calculated (see list of parameters)

-## Differences between fits,zfits,mc
+## Differences between zfits,mc

-- Differences fits<->zfits:
- - the class of the stream is now the ZFitsStream
- - for the calibration step, the file /default/data/calibrationZFits.xml is used (which handles the zfits drs calibration correctly)
-- Differences fits<->mc:
+- Differences  simulated data (monte carlos) vs measured data:
  - the settings file for the mc and the defaultIntegralGain file is used
  - for each step the corresponding mc version of the xml files is included
  - the prevEventsAndSkip file is not used